corlinp/whisperer/README.md

 ## Usage

 1. Click the Whisperer icon in your menu bar to open the interface
+2. Click "Input Devices" to select your preferred audio input source
-2. Click where you want text to appear
+3. Click where you want text to appear
+4. Use either recording mode:
-3. Hold down the right Option key and speak
+   - **Hold-to-record**: Press and hold the right Option key while speaking, then release when done
-4. Release the Option key when you're done
+   - **Toggle mode**: Quickly tap the right Option key to start recording, tap again when done
 5. The transcribed text will be typed into your active application
+6. Recording automatically stops after 5 minutes if not manually stopped

 ## Privacy

-- Audio is only recorded while you hold the right Option key
+- Audio is only recorded while you hold the right Option key or have toggle mode active
 - Your API key is stored locally on your device
 - No data is sent to or stored on remote servers other than what is processed by OpenAI